If your cat could talk, would he tell you he was bored?

 Cats require a lot of mental and physical stimulation, a deprivation of any or both will cause a cat to become terribly bored.
 The tendency for household cats to get bored these days is even heightened.
 With our smartphones and favorite TV series taking most of our time while we’re indoors, our cats get to have less of our time and attention than they used to years ago.
 And this is something cats aren’t pleased with.
 They get bored too, and lonely and insecure.

 There’s nothing as boring to a cat than being kept indoors for way too long, and so to deny her your attention or a good amount of mental and physical stimulation, is far too much boredom than she can handle.
-A bored cat can become destructive or exhibit other bad behaviors you really don’t want to deal with.
-So it’s best to fix it before she goes on a naughty rampage.
-Not to mention, your cat deserves better than a life of boredom.

 When cats are bored they tend to groom a lot or display other repetitive behaviors.
 Also see if she pulls out her fur or bites her skin.